capysquash/pgsquash-engine/docs/user docs/advanced-features.md

 # killed: out of memory
 ```

-Basic mode loads everything into memory at once—doesn't work at this scale.
+Basic mode loads everything into memory at once - doesn't work at this scale.

 **With streaming:**